JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 eeg_plot_weights_topo(eeg; <keyword arguments>)
 ```

 Topographical plot `eeg` of weights values at electrodes locations.
+It uses polar :loc*radius and :loc*theta locations, which are translated into Cartesian x and y positions.

 **Arguments**